renting

 After working hard to reorganize your small space, you may forget that the most important work is yet to come.
 Maintaining your new system is key!
 Take a few minutes every day to assess your space, reduce the excess, and rearrange as you see fit.
 Tiny living is well worth it.

-For more tips and thoughts, visit www.lydiamartinorganizing.com.
+For more tips on organizing and small-space living, visit www.lydiamartinorganizing.com.